 Additionally, many contigs containing male-specific k-mers were located on Chromosome 9.
 While there is a clear increase in associated SNPs on Chromosome 9, none met the significance threshold or were found to be diagnostic of sex.
 An additional important observation is that the k-mer analysis revealed male-specific linked-read sequencing data from an individual male aligned to multiple regions throughout the genome.
 This may indicate that sex determination in delta smelt is polygenic but further sequencing and analysis is needed to test this hypothesis.

-Our work shows a need for further investigation using high-coverage whole-genome resequencing (WGS) data from a large cohort of male and female fish to survey the genome more evenly in hopes of identifying sex-specific markers.
-While RAD-sequencing data provide an adequate distribution of discrete locations throughout the genome of individuals, it unevenly samples the genome as it is dependent upon using specific sequences at cut sites.
+Our work shows a need for further investigation using high-coverage whole-genome resequencing (WGS) data from a large cohort of male and female delta smelt to survey the genome more evenly in hopes of identifying sex-specific markers.
+While RAD-sequencing data interrogates thousands of discrete locations throughout the genome of individuals, it unevenly samples the genome as it is dependent upon the location of restriction enzyme cut sites.
 Analyses performed using RAD-sequencing data may have insufficient coverage over sex determining or diagnostic regions of the genome.
 Insufficient coverage of sequencing data throughout the genome has previously been documented to mask diagnostic markers in fish (Narum et al., 2018; Prince et al., 2017).
 Using high-coverage WGS data would comprehensively survey the entire genome of individuals, as its sampling locations are not dependent upon the sequence of the individual.
-Furthermore, including a large number of individuals (e.g., 500) in this analysis would provide more statistical power to detect loci with a modest effect on sex, as would be expected with polygenic sex determination.
+Furthermore, including a larger number of individuals (e.g., 500) in this analysis would provide more statistical power to detect loci with a modest effect on sex, as would be expected with polygenic sex determination.